bastoica/wasabi/wasabi-testing/README.md

 export WASABI_ROOT_DIR=$(echo $HOME)/sosp24-ae/wasabi
 ```

-### System Requirements
+### 2.1.
+System Requirements

-Both WASABI and the benchmarks used to evaluate it are primarily built using Java 8.
+WASABI and its benchmarks are compiled using Java 8 on an Ubuntu 22.04 distribution that runs `bash` as its default shell.
 The default build system is Maven (3.6.3), except for ElasticSearch that requires Gradle (>=4.4.1), and Cassandra which needs Ant (>=1.10).

-### Installing Prerequisites
+### 2.2.
+Installing Prerequisites

 Users can either install them manually using `apt-get` or run the `prereqs.sh` provided by our artifact:
 ```